sonic-net/SONiC/doc/sonic-application-extension/tpcm_app_ext.md

 ### Restrictions/Limitations

-Minimum System requirements to support TPCs are 8G memory, 32G Disk.
+Minimum System requirements to support TPCs are 8G memory.

 ### Testing Requirements/Design

-TODO

 #### Unit Test cases

-Verify the TPC install from http/https server
+1. Verify the TPC install from http/https server
-Verify the TPC install from a remote server using SCP protocol Verify the TPC install from a remote server using SFTP protocol.
+2. Verify the TPC install from a remote server using SCP protocol
+3. Verify the TPC install from a remote server using SFTP protocol.
-Verify the TPC install from a local media path
+4. Verify the TPC install from a local media path
-Verify the TPC install from an external Docker registry.
+5. Verify the TPC install from an external Docker registry.
-Verify the TPC install with different parameter combinations.
+6. Verify the TPC install with different parameter combinations.
-Verify the TPC uninstall of running containers.
+7. Verify the TPC uninstall of running containers.
-Verify the TPC upgrade with an already installed image.
+8. Verify the TPC upgrade with an already installed image.
-Verify the TPC uninstall and its associated service file removal.
+9. Verify the TPC uninstall and its associated service file removal.
-Verify the TPC service auto startup after reboot.
+10. Verify the TPC service auto startup after reboot.
-Verify the SONiC image upgrade with TPC container migration.
+11. Verify the SONiC image upgrade with TPC container migration.
-Verify the Hardware resource Disk/CPU/Memory limitations.
+12. Verify the Hardware resource CPU/Memory limitations.
-Verify the TPC list of all TPC dockers.
+13. Verify the TPC list of all TPC dockers.
-Verify the TPC service start/stop/restart.
+14. Verify the TPC service start/stop/restart.
-Verify the CPU resource usage of TPC.
+15. Verify the CPU resource usage of TPC.
-Verify the Memory resource usage of TPC
+16. Verify the Memory resource usage of TPC
-Verify the Disk resource usage of TPC.
-Verify the Container argument option of TPC.
+17. Verify the Container argument option of TPC.
-Verify the TPC update of memory, disk

 #### System Test cases

-Verify Sonic containers does not starve in terms of CPU, memory on TPC existence.
+1. Verify Sonic containers does not starve in terms of CPU, memory on TPC existence.
-Verify Sonic has more preference in terms of disk space utilization.
-Verify Sonic system ready does not delay with TPC bootup.
+2. Verify Sonic system ready does not delay with TPC bootup.
-Verify Sonic image upgrade with TPCs.
+3. Verify Sonic image upgrade with TPCs.